James P. Yudes, Esq.Partner

 He is certified by the Supreme Court of New Jersey as a Matrimonial Attorney and is a Fellow of the American Academy of Matrimonial Lawyers.
 He has served as a trustee of the New Jersey State Bar Association and as chairman of its family law section.
 He has also served as Chairman of the Union County Early Settlement Program.

 Mr. Yudes is one of the authors of the Yudes Family Law Citator which is the foundation for an annual lecture series called New Jersey Family Law Update.
 Mr. Yudes has presented this lecture through the Institute for Continuing Legal Education (I.C.L.E.) since 1992.
-The lecture series is delivered with a member of the judiciary and is given bot on site, via webcast and on-Demand so as to afford the largest number of family law practitioners to benefit.
+The lecture series is delivered with a member of the judiciary and is given both on site, via webcast and on-Demand so as to afford the largest number of family law practitioners to benefit from the presentation.

 Mr. Yudes has also been involved in numerous reported cases including: Caplan v.
 Caplan, 834 A.2d 459 (App.
 Div.
 2003); Cargulia v.
 Cargulia, 309 N.J.
 Super.
 649 (App.
 Div.
 1996); Carr v.
 Carr, 120 N.J.
 336 (1990); DiIorio v.
 DiIorio, 254 N.J.
 Super.
 172 (Ch.
 1991); DiRuggiero v.
 Rodgers, 743 F.2d.
 1099 (3rd Cir.
 1983); Dugan v.
 Dugan, 92 N.J.
 423 (1983); G.C. v.
 M.Y., 278 N.J.
 Super.
 363 (App.
 Div.
 1995); Giovine v.
 Giovine, 284 N.J.
 Super.
 3 (App.
 Div.
 1995); Heuer v.
 Heuer, 152 N.J.
 226 (1998); Innes v.
 Innes, 117 N.J.
 496 (1990); Miller v.
 Miller, 160 N.J.
 408 (1999); Schuyler v.
 Ashcraft, 293 N.J.
 Super.
 261 (App.
 Div.
 1996); Shalit v.
 Shalit, 322 N.J.
 Super 351 (App.
 Div.
 1999); Robertson v.
 Robertson, 381 N.J.
 Super.
 1999 (App.
 Div.
 2005); Temple v.
 Temple and Steele v.
 Steele.